-In September 1963, Prof. dr. F. W. Prins of the Netherlands wrote an article on the development of orthopedagogics in South Africa.(8) He claims that 1959 is a turning point because before this time, there was a haphazard involvement with orthopedagogic problems; after this date, there followed a stage of systematic study of such problems.
-He viewed the above-mentioned work by Nel and Sonnekus as foundational for the evaluation of children with learning and educative difficulties.
+In September 1963, Prof. dr. F. W. Prins of the Netherlands wrote an article on the development of orthopedagogics in South Africa.(8) He claimed that 1959 was a turning point because before this time there was a haphazard involvement with orthopedagogic problems; after this date, there followed a stage of systematic study of such problems.
+He viewed the above-mentioned work by Nel and Sonnekus as foundational for the evaluation of children with learning and educational difficulties.
 In their work, for the first time the world of a child with learning problems was explored.
-Prins also mentions the contributions of the "Work Community for the Advancement of Pedagogy as a Science."
+Prins also referred to the contributions of the "Work Community for the Advancement of Pedagogy as a Science."
 Thirty four publications were produced in the ten years of its existence.
-Prins also refers to the then ongoing research of Gouws, Faure, Helberg and Vorsatz.
+Prins also referred to the then existing research by Gouws, Faure, Helberg and Vorsatz.

-The deepening, accelerating and reforming in orthopedagogics to 1963 resulted in a publication of that year titled Jubileum-Lesings (Jubilee-Lectures),(9) as well as a course report in 1966.(10) These two publications reflect the then existing approach to children with problems.
+The deepening, accelerating and reforming in orthopedagogics to 1963 resulted in a publication of that year titled Jubileum-Lesings (Jubilee-Lectures),(9) as well as a course report in 1966.(10) These two publications reflected the then existing approach to children with problems.

-As far as pedodiagnostics is concerned, the emphasis in this period (1962 to the present) falls on obtaining a person-image, or learning-image, or lived experiential-image or becoming-image or language-image of handicapped children, as well as of children with behavior and learning difficulties.
+As far as pedodiagnostics is concerned, the emphasis in this period (1962 to the present) fell on obtaining a person-image, or learning-image, or lived-experience-image or becoming-image or language-image of handicapped children as well as of children with behavior and learning difficulties.

-In the last ten years, the following orthopedagogic fields of study and research are explored,(11) the problem of pedagogic neglect; pedodiagnostics, i.e., exploratory ways and media, also orthodidactic diagnostics; the learning difficult child; problematic bodily experiences; the epileptic child, in particular his/her learning, intellectual and linguistic worlds; the adopted child; the chronically ill child; the affective distress of the handicapped child; language, arithmetic, attention fluctuation, intentionality and intelligence investigations of the mentally retarded child; the truant; the learning world of the brain-damaged child; children of divorced parents; language, communication and lifeworld problems of the deaf child; etc.
+In the last ten years, the following orthopedagogic fields of study and research were explored(11) the problem of pedagogic neglect; pedodiagnostics, in particular exploratory ways and media, also orthodidactic diagnostics; the learning difficult child; problematic bodily experiences; the epileptic child, in particular his learning, intellectual and linguistic world; the adopted child; the chronically ill child; the affective distress of the handicapped child; language, arithmetic, attention fluctuation, intentionality and intelligence investigations of the mentally retarded child; the truant; the learning world of the brain-damaged child; children of divorced parents; language, communication and lifeworld problems of the deaf child; etc.

-A comprehensive research project on youths who leave school too early, begun in 1964 and still continues, deserve special mention.
-The life and learning worlds of the early school leaving youths are thoroughly explored in a series of seven studies which also have been published.(12) In the results of this research, the pressing orthopedagogic and orthodidactic tasks are in the foreground.
+A comprehensive research project on youths who leave school too early, that had begun in 1964 and still continues, deserves special mention.
+The life and learning worlds of the early school leaving youths are thoroughly explored in a series of seven studies that also have resulted in some publications.(12) In the results of this research, the pressing orthopedagogic and orthodidactic tasks are in the foreground.

-The development of orthopedagogics was so significant, and the resulting contributions are so comprehensive, that in 1972, once again (in an overseas article by the physician Dr. J. Valk), recognition is given to what the Faculty of Education at the University of Pretoria had contributed to the field of orthopedagogic diagnostics.
+The development of orthopedagogics was so significant, and the resulting contributions were so comprehensive, that in 1972, once again (in an overseas article by the physician Dr. J. Valk) recognition was given to what the Faculty of Education at the University of Pretoria had contributed to the field of orthopedagogic diagnostics.
 With the important names overseas such as Langeveld, Strasser, Van Gelder, Dumont, Van Meel, Stellwag, Bladergroen, Van den Broek and Wilmink, the names of Nel, Sonnekus and Gouws were mentioned for their contributions to pedodiagnostics, of Landman for his fundamental contributions, and of Van der Merwe for her work on the actualization of intelligence.
-Especially in the Netherlands, there was an appreciation of the contributions of South African pedagogues and of their (philosophical) anthropologically founded attention to child-being, as a way of being-a-person.
+Especially in the Netherlands there was an appreciation of the contributions of South African pedagogues and of their (philosophical) anthropologically founded attention to child-being, as a way of being-a-person.
 The subjectivizing approach to children was accepted as accountable.